 The duties and obligations of the parties are those set forth in the terms of the construction contract and extend to that which can reasonably be inferred from such terms.
+There is a general presumption in Canadian contract law that parties to a contract have expressed all material terms governing their agreement.
 Additional obligations may arise based on custom or usage in the construction industry, as well as on the legal incidents of a particular class of contracts or the presumed intention of the parties where an implied term is necessary to give business efficacy to a contract.
 Finally, certain statutory provisions are also deemed to be included in construction contracts, such as builders' lien holdback requirements.